Conditional Feature Importance revisited: Double Robustness, Efficiency and Inference: Sobol-CPI

-In particular, by taking $n_\mathrm{cal}=1$, we recover the standard CPI, but divided by 2.
+where the $j$-th coordinate of $\widetilde{x}'^{(j)}_{i,k}$ is sampled from an estimated conditional distribution $P'_j$, with the remaining coordinates fixed to $x_i^{-j}$. \end{definition} In particular, by taking $n_\mathrm{cal}=1$, we recover the standard CPI, but divided by 2.
 With this simple correction, the method works effectively for variable selection, as we directly recover double robustness.
-Moreover, it will converge to TSI, even though it is not efficient (see \cref{subsec:exp-n-cal}).
-This result also corrects Theorem 2 from \cite{Hooker2021}, which claimed that Dropped and Conditional Variable Importance coincide, highlighting the gap in the literature between the two approaches.
+Moreover, it converges to TSI, even though it is not efficient (see \cref{subsec:exp-n-cal}).
+This result also corrects Theorem 2 from \citet{Hooker2021}, which claimed that Dropped and Conditional Variable Importance coincide, highlighting the gap in the literature between the two approaches.